Kappa Alpha Theta: History

 The Alpha chapter of Kappa Alpha Theta was founded at Indiana Asbury University, now DePauw University in Greencastle, Indiana, on January 27, 1870.
 The university began admitting women in 1867 after 30 years of a male-only student body.
 However, women were excluded from male-only clubs and societies.
 In response to the lack of women's organizations, the fraternity's founding members established the first Greek letter women's organization.
 The founders were Elizabeth McReynolds Locke Hamilton (Bettie Locke), Alice Olive Allen Brant (Alice Allen), Elizabeth Tipton Lindsey (Bettie Tipton), and Hannah Virginia Fitch Shaw (Hannah Fitch).

 Bettie Locke developed the idea for a Greek letter women's society through the encouragement of her father, a professor at Indiana Asbury and a member of Beta Theta Pi, and the members of Phi Gamma Delta at Indiana Asbury, which included her brother.
 Initially, the Phi Gamma Delta men offered Locke their badge as a token of their friendship, but voted against initiating her as a member.
 Locke refused to wear the badge as she did not know the secrets and purposes the badge represented, since she was unable to become a member.
 Ultimately, the fraternity gifted her a symbolic silver fruit basket instead to represent their relationship and fondness for her.

 Upon discovering that there were no Greek letter fraternities for women in existence (only literary societies for women existed at the time), Locke decided to create her own Greek letter fraternity for women.
 Kappa Alpha Theta's ritual, organizational structure, badge, and coat of arms were influenced by those of Beta Theta Pi and Phi Gamma Delta due to her familial connections.
 Locke and her friend Alice Allen wrote a constitution, planned rituals, designed a badge, and sought out women on campus to become members.
 Along with Hannah Fitch and Bettie Tipton, the first initiation was held in secret on January 27, 1870, establishing the Alpha chapter of Kappa Alpha Theta.

 Theta's grand convention voted to establish a magazine in 1885 and to place its editorship with Kappa chapter at Kansas.
 In the intervening years, Kappa Alpha Theta's magazine has undergone a change of title from The Journal to The Kappa Alpha Theta Magazine and a change of publication schedule (from monthly to quarterly).
 The Kappa Alpha Theta Magazine currently is published in April, June, September, and December of each year.

 In 1887, Theta became an international organization with the establishment of the Sigma chapter at the University of Toronto.
 This became the first Canadian women's fraternity.
-By 1907, Kappa Alpha Theta had initiated 3,500 members at 27 college chapters and thirteen alumnae chatpers.
+By 1907, Kappa Alpha Theta had initiated 3,500 members at 27 college chapters and thirteen alumnae chapters.

 G. William Domhoff, writing in Who Rules America?, listed Kappa Alpha Theta as one of "the four or five sororities with nationwide prestige" in the mid-1960s.